enso-org/developer-docs/README.md

 ## Deploying to enso.org

 The docs are deployed to enso.org via the `docs-publish.yml` GitHub Action.
 They get put in the `docs/developer` subfolder of the `gh-pages` branch.
+This gets deployed alongside the other enso docs pages.

 ## Attribution & License